 Veteran Tax Benefits

 When tax season arrives, it pays to find as many legal tax breaks as possible, and there are plenty of those for those who served.
 But not all veteran tax benefits are well known.
+Some are offered at the federal level, but many are also provided by the states.

 If you have retired or separated from the military, you likely know about the types of post-military benefits offered to those who serve.
 Those benefits can include a pension for those who serve 20 years or more and VA disability pay for those who qualify.

-But lesser-known veteran benefits include income tax deductions and property tax waivers.
+Some lesser-known veteran benefits include income tax deductions and property tax waivers.
 There are both state-level and federal-level tax breaks offered to qualifying service members, veterans, and their families.

 This article is not tax advice.
 This article doesn’t cover tax benefits for those who currently serve; that’s the subject of another post.
 The information in this article is current at publication time, but all tax laws are subject to change from year to year.
 Consult a tax professional to learn what is permitted in the current tax season.